A geometric description of the Atiyah-Hirzebruch spectral sequence for B-bordism: The Postnikov tower of a B-bordism theory

-Define the following sequence of variants of stratifold homology: $SH_{p}^{(k)}(X)=[f:S\to X]/\sim$, where $S$ is as before but has empty strata in codimension $<k+2$ or, equivalently, its singular part is of dimension at most $p-k-2$.
-The same condition must hold for the bordism relation.
-Note that $SH_{p}^{(0)}(X)=SH_{p}(X)\cong H_{p}(X,\mathbb{Z})$.
+Define the following sequence of variants of B-stratifold homology: where $S$ is a compact B-stratifold which has empty strata in codimension $<k+2$ or, equivalently, its singular part is of dimension at most $p-k-2$.
+The same condition for the codimension must hold for the bordism relation.
+Note that $\Omega_{p}^{B (0)}(X)=SH_{p}^{B} (X)$.
+In case $B=SO$ we omit the $B$ from the notation.
 Clearly, there are the following natural transformations: